-Israel bars men under 50 from entering Jerusalem's Old City for prayers
+Clashes as Israel bars men under 50 from Jerusalem's Old City for prayers

 Story highlights

-- Police announce heightened security for Friday prayers in Jerusalem's Old City
+- CNN crew sees police fire rubber bullets and stun grenades to disperse some male worshipers

-- Restrictions come about following fatal shooting of police officers one week ago
+- Restrictions are imposed following fatal shooting of police officers one week ago

+Jerusalem (CNN)Palestinian worshipers and Israeli police clashed Friday outside the Old City of Jerusalem amid tensions over Israeli authorities' decision to bar male worshipers under 50 from entering the area for Friday prayers.

+A CNN team saw Israeli police start forcefully pushing worshipers back and pointing their weapons at them.
+The officers then fired rubber bullets and stun grenades to disperse the worshipers and move them back.

-Women are still allowed to enter regardless of age, as are tourists, according to police foreign press spokesman Micky Rosenfeld.
+Women are still allowed to enter the area regardless of age, as are tourists, police foreign press spokesman Micky Rosenfeld said earlier Friday.

-Police and border police units will be mobilized in all areas and neighborhoods and will respond to any incidents or disturbances throughout the Old City, Rosenfeld added.

 Last Friday, two Israeli police officers were killed in a shooting by the Lions' Gate in the Old City walls, next to what Muslims call the Noble Sanctuary and Jews the Temple Mount.

-The Waqf, the Jordanian religious authority who administers the Temple Mount, has condemned the latest restrictions.
-Waqf religious leaders have refused to enter through the metal detectors which have been set up as part of the security clampdown.
+The Waqf, the Jordanian religious authority which administers the Temple Mount, has condemned the use of metal detectors to scan worshipers.
+Waqf religious leaders have refused to enter through the detectors which have been set up as part of the security clampdown.

-Israeli police say they are working to ensure Friday prayers are able to continue while the heightened security measures are in place.
+Israeli police said they were working to ensure that Friday prayers, now underway, were able to continue while the heightened security measures are in place.

 Temple Mount was closed after last Friday's attack, and reopened Sunday for worshipers, visitors and tourists, with added security measures.